denysovvl/Laravel-EasyCollector/README.md

 ```

-Or you can use you arrays as paramater:
+Or you can use your arrays as parameters:

 ```php